CaZual-T/CZT-Mod-Manager/docs/GUIDE-XBOX_forzahorizon6.md

 <img width="558" height="377" alt="image" src="https://github.com/user-attachments/assets/4d19712b-b9f0-472a-98cf-33e3280eeb76" /></br>

-## Click 'Set Install Path' to the 'content; folder
+## Click 'Set Install Path' to the 'content' folder
   - C:\XboxGames\AB03F40C-E85D-467B-8C67-3870B89BD2D1\Content
   - your path may vary!
 The name of fh6 root folder seems to be different for other users!
     - The overall format will be the same --> (xbox/string of numbers/**content**)